WolframResearch/WolframClientForPython/docs/docpages/basic_usages.rst

 Generate a Secured Authentication Key
 +++++++++++++++++++++++++++++++++++++

-Using Wolfram Desktop or a the Wolfram Public Cloud, generate a new authentication key and give it a name e.g. `pythonclientlibrary`:
+Using Wolfram Desktop or the Wolfram Public Cloud, generate a new authentication key and give it a name e.g. `pythonclientlibrary`:

 .. code-block :: wl